Multi-sample analyses

 par(mfrow = c(1,1))

-Furthermore, we want to check if the samples cluster together based on their known factors (like the tomato injection in this case).
+Furthermore, we want to check if the samples cluster together based on known experimental factors (like the tomato injection in this case).

-In this case, we’ll use the multidimensional scaling (MDS) plot.
-Multidimensional scaling (which also goes by principal coordinate analysis (PCoA)) is a dimensionality reduction technique that’s conceptually similar to principal component analysis (PCA).
+Here, we use a multidimensional scaling (MDS) plot to inspect this.
+Multidimensional scaling (also called principal coordinate analysis (PCoA)) is a dimensionality reduction technique that’s conceptually similar to principal component analysis (PCA).

 R